Maronite Catholic Archeparchy of Cyprus: History

-With the death of Bishop Luc, a Cypriot, in 1673 there were not Maronite bishop of Cyprus till 1878.
-The bishops of Cyprus visited only sporadically the island, and the remaining Maronite faithful were cared by Franciscans (OFM).
-In 1735 were sent by the Superior general of the OML two monks to Cyprus, and they build a school for the Maronite community, which was inaugurated in 1763 by the synod of Maronite bishops, because the seat of the Bishop of Cyprus should initially remain in Lebanon.
+With the death of Bishop Luc, a Cypriot, in 1673 there were not Maronite bishop of Cyprus until 1878.
+The bishops of Cyprus visited the island sporadically, and the remaining Maronites were cared by Franciscans.
+In 1735 the Superior general of the Lebanese Maronite Order sent two monks to Cyprus, who built a school for the Maronite community, which was inaugurated in 1763 by the synod of Maronite bishops, because the seat of the Bishop of Cyprus should initially remain in Lebanon.

 The archeparchy was canonically erected in the Maronite Synod of Mount Lebanon in 1736.
-Since the end of the 16th century, the Maronite bishops, who until then had always resided in Nicosia, began to put their home on the mainland and returned only on the island starting from nineteenth century.
-In this period there were Latin priests to take care of the few island's Maronite community.
+Since the end of the 16th century, the Maronite bishops, who until then had always resided in Nicosia, began to live on the mainland and only returned to the island starting from the nineteenth century.
+In this period there were Latin priests to take care of the few Maronite on the island.

-Following the failed 1974 Cypriot coup d'état, Turkey invaded Cyprus on 20 July, and over the next month occupied over a third of the island.
-Administered by a Turkish government, the occupied northern declared independence in 1983, establishing the Turkish Republic of Northern Cyprus.

-Most of the Maronite community chose to leave their homes and move to the South.
-In the city of Kormakitis (50 km from Nicosia), the heart of the community, all the churches and Christian religious buildings have been converted into other structures, becoming warehouses, museums, or mosques.
+Following the 1974 Turkish invasion of Cyprus, most of the Maronite community chose to leave Northern Cyprus for the unoccupied south.
+In the city of Kormakitis, the heart of the community, all the churches and Christian religious buildings have been converted into other structures, becoming warehouses, museums, or mosques.
 Today, it is the center of the Maronite Christian community, with about 130 people.
 Two villages have been turned into military bases.
-There is only one church in the north where Mass is regularly celebrated, dedicated to St. George.
+There is only one church in the north where mass is regularly celebrated, dedicated to Saint George.

+On 11 June 1988, the Synod of the Maronite Church divided the Eparchy into two: the Archeparchy of Cyprus and, in the Lebanese territory the Maronite Catholic Archeparchy of Antelias.

-In 2003, the North unilaterally eased border restrictions, allow Maronites to legally cross the border southward for the first time in 30 years.
+In 2003, Northern Cyprus unilaterally eased border restrictions, allow Maronites to legally cross the border southward for the first time in 30 years.

 From 4 to 6 June 2010, Pope Benedict XVI made an apostolic visit to the Christian community of Cyprus.
 This was the first time a pope visited the island of Cyprus.

 There are currently 11 communities that host a substantial Maronite presence: Nicosia (home of the archbishopric), Kormakitis, Asomatos, Ayia Marina, Karpasha, Anthoupolis, Kotsiatis, Limassol, Polemidia, Larnarca, Paphos.

-Some of the Maronites of Cyprus still speak Cypriot Maronite Arabic, a dialect of Arabic.
+Some of the Maronites of Cyprus still speak Cypriot Maronite Arabic.